 Filmmaker's Insight (9:38)

-A post-screening Q&A hosted by genre writer Alan Jones in which director Srdjan Spasojevic and producer Nikola Pantelic (well, mainly Spasojevic) talk about the BBFC cuts, the actors, how the film was financed, the thinking behind the film's allegorical element, and the role of the family at the story's centre.
+A post-screening Q&A hosted by genre writer Alan Jones in which director Srdjan Spasojevic and producer Nikola Pantelic (well, mainly Spasojevic) talk about the BBFC cuts, the actors, how the film was financed, the thinking behind its allegorical element, and the role of the family at the story's centre.
 Jones chips in on the BBFC cuts, revealing that before the planned FrightFest screening (which never took place due to Westminster council's refusal to allow a screening of the uncut version) they showed the film to a lawyer, who assured them that it contained nothing that could be ruled obscene under UK law.

 As someone who was captivated by A Serbian Film, I've been nonetheless cautious about recommending it to others, all too aware of the hostile reactions it can prompt and the friendships it could damage.
 For most it will and perhaps should remain a no-go area and will likely offend even a number of those who believe they are ready for anything extreme cinema can throw at them – Tim Anderson over at dedicated horror site bloody-disgusting.com claimed that watching the film was like having his soul raped and told his readers: "You don't want to see A Serbian Film.
 You just think you do."
 I've seen it three times now and maybe it's my own long standing exposure to extreme cinema that protected me from the effect that it has clearly had on others – I wasn't seriously shocked, but completely understand how others would be and would suggest that anyone who dismissively claims that they don't know what all the fuss is about is doing so purely out of intellectual macho.
 The film continues to divide audiences and provoke passionate reactions, but now that the initial fuss has died down a little, a surprising number of commentators have been both vocal and eloquent in their support of the film and Spasojevic's intentions.
 Whether they (or perhaps that should be we) are right or wrong will be in the tolerance of the beholder, and whatever you're viewing experience I'd still advise approaching this one with extreme caution.
 And I do mean extreme.